Post-glacial rebound: Tilt

 Finland, which is large (90 x 30 km) and oriented perpendicularly to the former ice margin, originally drained through an outlet in the middle of the lake near Nunnanlahti to Lake Höytiäinen.
 The change of tilt caused Pielinen to burst through the Uimaharju esker at the southwestern end of the lake, creating a new river (Pielisjoki) that runs to the sea via Lake Pyhäselkä to Lake Saimaa.
 The effects are similar to that concerning seashores, but occur above sea level.
 Tilting of land will also affect the flow of water in lakes and rivers in the future, and thus is important for water resource management planning.

-In Sweden Lake Sommen's outlet in the northwest has a rebound of is 2.36 mm/a while in the eastern Svanaviken it is 2.05 mm/a.
+In Sweden Lake Sommen's outlet in the northwest has a rebound of 2.36 mm/a while in the eastern Svanaviken it is 2.05 mm/a.
 This means the lake is being slowly tilted and the southeastern shores drowned.

 Gravity field

 Ice, water, and mantle rocks have mass, and as they move around, they exert a gravitational pull on other masses towards them.
 Thus, the gravity field, which is sensitive to all mass on the surface and within the Earth, is affected by the redistribution of ice/melted water on the surface of the Earth and the flow of mantle rocks within.

 Today, more than 6000 years after the last deglaciation terminated, the flow of mantle material back to the glaciated area causes the overall shape of the Earth to become less oblate.
 This change in the topography of Earth's surface affects the long-wavelength components of the gravity field.

 The changing gravity field can be detected by repeated land measurements with absolute gravimeters and recently by the GRACE satellite mission.
 The change in long-wavelength components of Earth's gravity field also perturbs the orbital motion of satellites and has been detected by LAGEOS satellite motion.